 Groups Build on Worldwide Call to “Keep Fossil Fuels in the Ground”

 WASHINGTON — Climate organizations are calling on President Obama to cancel a fossil fuel auction slated for the final days of the Paris climate talks.
-Groups argue that selling oil and gas to the highest bidder is inconsistent with President Obama’s recent climate leadership, and during the UN summit sends an especially hypocritical message to the international community.
+Groups argue that selling oil and gas to the highest bidder is inconsistent with President Obama’s recent climate leadership.
+So during the UN summit it sends an especially hypocritical message.
+Especially to the international community.

 Calling on the President to “Keep Fossil Fuels In the Ground,” activists will be planning an action outside the fossil fuel auction site in downtown Washington, DC.
 Similar protests have been organized outside auction sites in Colorado, Wyoming, Alaska, and Utah over the last month.
 In anticipation of protests, the Obama Administration delayed the fossil fuel auction in Utah scheduled for November.

-“If it’s wrong to wreck the climate, it is wrong for the US government to be in the business of selling coal, oil and gas to the fossil fuel industry.
-Cancelling this fossil fuel auction during Paris would send the a clear signal to the international community that the U.S. is serious about keeping fossil fuels in the ground.”
-May Boeve, Executive Director, 350.org
+First of all, it’s clearly wrong to wreck the climate.
+For it is wrong for the US government to be in the business of selling coal, oil and gas to the fossil fuel industry.
+Cancelling this fossil fuel auction during Paris would send the a clear signal to the international community.
+Especially that the U.S. is serious about keeping fossil fuels in the ground.
+Those comments came from May Boeve, Executive Director, 350.org.

-“If we’re finally going to tackle the climate crisis, the president’s domestic policies need to match his international aspirations.
-That should start by ending new federal fossil fuel leases and keeping up to 450 billion tons of carbon pollution in the ground,” said Randi Spivak of the Center for Biological Diversity.
-“Federal fossil fuels contain half of the potential greenhouse gas pollution of all fossil fuels in the US.”
+So again, we’re finally going to tackle the climate crisis.
+But the president’s domestic policies need to match his international aspirations.
+So it should start by ending new federal fossil fuel leases.
+Moreover keeping up to 450 billion tons of carbon pollution in the ground.
+That was said Randi Spivak of the Center for Biological Diversity.

 “We have to end corporate rule of our climate and our democracy.
 Exxon lied, Peabody denied.
 President Obama can begin to break the stronghold of energy companies and transition to a just and clean energy future by taking a small step that would send a clear signal–cancel the public fossil fuel sale on December 10.
 No more selling, drilling and fracking of our shared resources for $2 an acre.
 People powered opposition will be out in Paris, DC, and around the country to ensure that we are doing all that we can to keep fossil fuels in the ground.”
 Ruth Breech, Senior Campaigner, Rainforest Action Network